neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 ----------------------------

 Any arguments which are passed additionally to the mandatory arguments are considered to be *exceeding arguments*.
-These arguments are not parsed nor validated by FLOW3.
+These arguments are not parsed nor validated by TYPO3 Flow.

 A command may use exceeding arguments in order to process an variable amount of parameters.
 The exceeding arguments can be retrieved through the *Request* object as in the following example:

 .. code-block:: php